mattermost/docs/source/administration/upgrade-script.rst

    	esac
    fi

-   # Check if mattermost exists in the path provided above
+   # Check if Mattermost exists in the path provided above
    if [ ! -f "${mattermostdir}/bin/mattermost" ];  then
    	echo "Mattermost not found please check the path for the Mattermost directory" exit 1